spencerbug/sdr_min/docs/design/policy.md

 ## Column-Centric Action Model

 Policies consume the `BeliefPacket` and operate **per column**.
-Each column maintains its own 2D motor chart, utility field, and entropy estimate; shared behaviour emerges by weighting the columns with entropy-derived gains and the adaptive context gates described in `DESIGN.md`.
+Each column maintains its own 2D motor chart, utility field, and entropy estimate; shared behaviour emerges by weighting the columns with entropy-derived gains and the adaptive context gates described in this design blueprint.

 Key ingredients shared across scenarios: